2026 Honda Passport vs Jeep Grand Cherokee vs GMC Terrain vs Chevrolet Equinox

 With proven performance capabilities ranging from a potent V6 engine to capable all-wheel drive, the Honda Passport has everything you need to take your adventures further.
 Rugged styling, connected tech features, and a uniquely versatile interior are only a few reasons why the Honda Passport is a hit with drivers searching for the perfect SUV.

 Still not convinced that the Passport is the right choice for you?
-Germain Honda of Ann Arbor has assembled this in-depth comparison in which the Passport goes up against some of its biggest rivals including the Jeep Grand Cherokee, Ford Edge, GMC Terrain, and the Chevrolet Equinox.
+Germain Honda of Ann Arbor has assembled this in-depth comparison in which the Passport goes up against some of its biggest rivals including the Jeep Grand Cherokee, GMC Terrain, and the Chevrolet Equinox.
 Let’s take a closer look at how the Honda Passport measures up against the competition.

 Honda Passport vs Jeep Grand Cherokee